sheltermanager/asm3/doc/manual/wordkeys.rst

 AnimalIsVaccinated
-    "Yes" if the animal has at least one vaccination given and no vaccinations due before today that have not been given OutcomeDate
+    "Yes" if the animal has at least one vaccination given and no vaccinations due before today that have not been given MedicalType[type]Due
+    The date that the animal's next medical treatment of type is due. type is one from the fixed dropdown list of medical types, eg: MedicalTypeParasite:FleaTreatmentDue
+MedicalType[type]Given
+    The date that the animal's last treatment of type was given OutcomeDate
     If the animal has left the care of the shelter, the date it left OutcomeType